kiishor/miniML-Parser/example/shiporder3/README.md

 shiporder using linked-list
 ===========================

-This example demonstrate a parsing of below sXML content.
+This example demonstrate a parsing of below XML content.

 ```XML
 <shiporder orderid="889923"